GabrielNobis/GabrielNobis.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I study the stochastic dynamics of continuous-time generative diffusion models, with a focus on non-Markovian <a href='https://en.wikipedia.org/wiki/Fractional_Brownian_motion'> fractional Brownian motion</a>, which introduces long-range memory, roughness, and anomalous diffusion absent in standard Brownian models.
+I study the stochastic dynamics of continuous-time generative diffusion models, with a focus on non-Markovian fractional Brownian motion, which introduces long-range memory and anomalous diffusion absent in standard Brownian models.
 In addition, I work on applying diffusion models in medicine and the natural sciences.

 Previously, I received my master's and bachelor's degree in mathematics from Technical University of Berlin with focus on stochastic processes and machine learning.